wacncontent/CustomizeTool/removeCommentOutput/includes/publishing-with-git.md

-[Azure Web App](/documentation/services/web-sites/) supports continuous deployment to Web Apps from source code control and repository tools like BitBucket, CodePlex, Dropbox, Git, GitHub, Mercurial, and TFS.
-You can use these tools to maintain the content and code for your application, and then quickly and easily push changes to your Azure web app when you want.
+[Azure Web App](/documentation/services/web-sites/) supports continuous deployment from source code control and repository tools like GitHub, BitBucket, and Visual Studio Team Services.
+You can use these tools to maintain the content and code for your app, and then quickly and easily push changes to your Azure Web App.

 In this article, you will learn how to use Git to publish directly from your local computer to Web Apps (in Azure, this method of publishing is called **Local Git**).
-You will also learn how to enable continuous deployment from repository sites like BitBucket, CodePlex, Dropbox, GitHub, or Mercurial.
-For information about using TFS for continuous deployment, see [Continuous delivery to Azure using Visual Studio Team Services].
+You will also learn how to enable continuous deployment from repository sites like BitBucket and GitHub.
+For information about using VSTS for continuous deployment, see [Continuous delivery to Azure using Visual Studio Team Services].

 > [AZURE.NOTE] Many of the Git commands described in this article are performed automatically when creating a web app using the [Azure Command-Line Tools for Mac and Linux](/develop/nodejs/how-to-guides/command-line-tools/).